simphony/simphony-osp/README.md

 ## Acknowledgements

-Special thanks to [Enthought, Inc](https://www.enthought.com/); [Centre Internacional de Mètodes Numèrics a l'Enginyeria (CIMNE)](https://cimne.com/) and the [University of Jyväskylä](https://www.jyu.fi/en) for collaborating with [Fraunhofer IWM](https://www.iwm.fraunhofer.de/en.html) to devise some of the ideas behind OSP-core.
+The OSP-core Python package originates from the European Project [SimPhoNy](https://www.simphony-project.eu/) (Project Nr.
+604005).
+We would like to acknowledge and thank our project partners, especially [Enthought, Inc](https://www.enthought.com/), [Centre Internacional de Mètodes Numèrics a l'Enginyeria (CIMNE)](https://cimne.com/) and the [University of Jyväskylä](https://www.jyu.fi/en), for their important contributions to some of the core concepts of OSP-core, which were originally demonstrated under the project https://github.com/simphony/simphony-common.